-- Topics courses introduce students to themes or perspectives of current interest within theological, spiritual, ministerial, or cultural research and conversations. - Readings courses provide students with opportunities to do intensive reading and study in particular subjects within the curriculum. - Practicum courses provide students with opportunities to receive course credit for applied disciplines such as planning community worship.
+- Topics courses introduce students to themes or perspectives of current interest within theological, spiritual, ministerial, or cultural research and conversations. - Readings courses provide students with opportunities to do intensive reading and study in particular subjects within the curriculum. - Practicum courses provide students with opportunities to receive course credit for applied disciplines such as planning community worshin

-One-credit courses are designed and taught by School of Divinity and University faculty and by visiting professors.
+One-credit courses are designed and taught by School of Divinity faculty, University faculty, and visiting professors.
 Only four practicum course hours can be applied toward the overall degree requirements.
 Beyond the four-hour practicum limit, students may continue to participate in practicum courses and are not required to register for audit status.